retrx0/job-application-tracker-no-ml/README.md

 # Job Application Tracking App with React Native

-Filter all your job applications automatically with a single click, you can ditch the spreadsheet now.
+Filter all your job applications automatically from your email effortlessly!, you can now ditch the spreadsheet.

 Only works with a gmail account for now!